Collin Klein: Montreal Alouettes

 Klein signed a two-year deal with the Montreal Alouettes of the Canadian Football League in 2014.
 He was released on June 15, 2014.

 Coaching career

+Early coaching career

 Klein was a member of the Wildcats' football coaching staff in 2014 and 2015, where he was the assistant director of recruiting, a defensive quality control coach, and graduate assistant.
-Klein was the quarterback coach for the University of Northern Iowa as of the fall of 2016 but returned to Kansas State during the offseason to be the team's quarterbacks coach.
-In early February 2018 Klein was promoted to co-offensive coordinator in addition to his quarterbacks coaching duties.
+Klein was the quarterbacks coach for the University of Northern Iowa as of the fall of 2016 but returned to Kansas State during the offseason to be the team's quarterbacks coach.
+In early February 2018 Klein was promoted to co-offensive coordinator in addition to his quarterback coaching duties.
 After Chris Klieman was named the successor to Bill Snyder, Klein was removed from coordinator duties but remained as the team's quarterbacks coach.

 In January 2022, Klein was promoted to offensive coordinator at Kansas State.

 In December of 2023, it was announced that Klein accepted the offensive coordinator role at Texas A&M University.

+Kansas State

+On December 4, 2025, Klein was named the head coach at K-State, replacing the retired Chris Klieman.
+Klein remained with the Aggies through the College Football Playoff.